 It is an easy process you do yourself online.
 The first step is to register yourself with My Open Garden.
 You will then be able to come back to this page and follow a link that will appear below to start the listing process for a paid listing.

-To use our free Club Noticeboard you need to go to the Noticeboard page which you will find under then "Find" main menu when you are logged in.
+To use our free Club Noticeboard you need to go to the Noticeboard page via a link under the "Find" main menu when you are logged in.

-For normal paid listings, you will be guided through stages to enter your address and contact details, then fill out the information about your garden, upload photos and provide opening times and other details.
+When creating a normal paid listing, you are guided through stages to enter your address and contact details, then fill out the information about your garden, upload photos and provide opening times and other details.
 You should however prepare a few things in advance - such as, to get a good photograph that shows your garden in its best light and write a suitable brief introduction.
 Later you can add a more detailed Garden Guide, and up to five photos and descriptions of special Points of Interest.
 Lots more information is given during the listing process.